taocp/c-debugger/README.md

 ~~docs:how this debugger work~~

 ## reference
 a simple debugger is originally written based on code from [here](http://eli.thegreenplace.net/2011/01/23/how-debuggers-work-part-1/) by Eli Bendersky under the public domain.
-Most if not all of the code has been rewritten. xibugger is licensed under "GPL v2" license.
+Most if not all of the code has been rewritten. debugger is licensed under "GPL v2" license.

 blogs